 Plants for areas with permanently wet mud (waterlogged in winter) :

-The definition of wet mud – if you dig a hole to a spades depth and it fills with water then the plants' roots will be sat in water and the soil is wet/waterlogged.
-Wet soil needs to be planted with plants listed as .
+If you dig a hole to a spades depth and it fills with water then the plants' roots will be sat in water.
+The soil is wet/waterlogged.

-Plants for the moist or bog area can be chosen for a shaded site or a sunny one.
+- Moist plants or muddy bog plants are available for a shaded site or a sunny one.

 Media interest in Bog gardens